Jenni-Hawk/Advanced_Topic_Modeling/README.md

 - BERTopic + GPT4
 - BERTopic + Llama 2

-<ins>How will performance of each model be determined?</ins>
+#### How will performance of each model be determined?</ins>
-- Each model will be scored based on how well humans interpret the coherence of the topics.
+- LSA vs BERTopic will be quantitatively scored based on how well humans interpret the coherence of topics.
-- Within each model, a random sampling of content is taken from each topic.
+- Within each of these model, a random sampling of content is taken from each topic.
 'Intruder' content is randomly injected into this content.
 Humans are asked to identify the intruder content.
 Scoring is based on how many times humans can correctly identify the intruder content.
 This indicates the strength of coherence of a topic that an algorithm creates.